godotengine/godot-docs/classes/class_basematerial3d.rst

 :ref:`TextureFilter<enum_BaseMaterial3D_TextureFilter>` **TEXTURE_FILTER_NEAREST_WITH_MIPMAPS** = ``2``

-The texture filter reads from the nearest pixel in the nearest mipmap.
-The fastest way to read from textures with mipmaps.
+The texture filter reads from the nearest pixel and blends between the nearest 2 mipmaps (or uses the nearest mipmap if :ref:`ProjectSettings.rendering/textures/default_filters/use_nearest_mipmap_filter<class_ProjectSettings_property_rendering/textures/default_filters/use_nearest_mipmap_filter>` is ``true``).
+This makes the texture look pixelated from up close, and smooth from a distance.

 .. _class_BaseMaterial3D_constant_TEXTURE_FILTER_LINEAR_WITH_MIPMAPS: